 These channels cannot arbitrarily be mapped onto Multiframes.
 There is a complex multiplexing scheme defined in GSM 05.02 [6] that explains which channel combinations can occur inside a Multiframe.
+A table containing the possible combinations can be found in Appendix A.2.
 The mapping of these specific Multiframe-configurations onto timeslots is not arbitrary either.
 Normally TS-0 and TS-1, the first two time slots, are used handle channels with signalling information.
 The BCCH for example, which we will use to harvest information uses TS-0 of the carrier frequency.